a-roguet/COVID_Rscripts/workflow/04_GenerateReport.md

 1. Make sure that you flagged all the samples that have to be discarded from the process by adding "need rerun" in their sample_ID.
 Only good data can be sent to DHS/CDC (see workflow )
 2. Make sure all WWTP parameters have been checked (the best is right before starting that step, lessening the chances that someone added poorly formatted data).
-3. If the big-spreadsheet is open, make sure it has been saved.
-To avoid working on an outdated version.
+3. If the big-spreadsheet is open, make sure it has been saved (to avoid working on an outdated version).
+Close the big-spreadsheet.
+4. Make sure OneDrive Desktop is up-do-date (Figure 1).
+If not, you will generate a database with out-of-date data!

+<iframe src="https://drive.google.com/file/d/1ZvdZwll7P9UcVV4_IjN6iJal-XphV-3T/preview" width="640" height="480"></iframe>
+**Figure 1**